 When planning a family holiday, consider camping.
-Being outdoors and getting away from the stresses of daily life is peaceful, but there are many other reasons individuals, couples and or a family might want to take a camping trip, from fresh air and exercise to bolstering a sense of connection to the environment and each other.
+Being outdoors and getting away from the stresses of daily life is peaceful, sure, but there are countless other reasons individuals, couples or a family might want to take a camping trip, from fresh air and exercise to bolstering a sense of connection to the environment and each other.

 The key to an enjoyable, safe camping trip is all in the planning.
 Let’s first look at why camping is the right choice before getting into some quality camping advice.